Q: How do we get to summer camp?

 A: We will provide you with a map and directions to the campsite once your child’s registration is confirmed.

-Q: When do I bring my children to camp?
+Q: When do I bring my children to summer camp?

 A: During camper check-in, several camp staff will review your camper’s forms with you.
 First, administrative staff will check that all release forms are completed and signed.
 Second, lifeguards will verify the camper’s ability and permission to swim.
 Third, medical staff will review all medical forms and medications.
 We will take a picture of your child, which is retained in the camp office for safety reasons.
 Lastly, volunteers will help take the camper’s gear to their assigned cabin; after this, parents / guardians are free to leave.

 A: Expect the check-in process to take between 30 – 60 minutes, depending on how many campers you are checking in, your child’s medical needs, and the number of medications your child needs during the camp session.

 Q: When do I pick up my children from summer camp?